 Any one who has an intellectual affinity to Socrates and enters into conversation with him is liable to be drawn into an argument; and whatever subject he may start, he will be continually carried round and round by him, until at last he finds that he has to give an account both of his present and past life ; and when he is once entangled, Socrates will not let him go until he has completely and thoroughly sifted him.

 II.
 Absolute intellectual honesty is required in order for the dialectical method to work.
-The interlocutors must be prepared to bare his mind and soul for examination.
 Socrates likens this to a patient being examined by a doctor, and answering the doctor’s probing questions about his body with an honest Yes or No answer, so the illness, if any, can be properly diagnosed.
-The dialectical method requires each interlocutor to be cross-examined by others and answer questions put to them with an unequivocal Yes or No. This precludes any evasion or indecision.
+The interlocutor must be prepared to bare his mind and soul, to be cross-examined by others and answer questions with an unequivocal Yes or No. This precludes any evasion or indecision.
 The interlocutor has to make a plain and open admission of what he knows and believes, and what he doesn’t.

 III.
 Socrates likens teaching to leading a person from one place to another.
 In order to lead others, the teacher must have walked the path himself and can retrace his steps.
 This is analogous to making a chain of logical inference from one point to another.
 The admission of Yes and No is analogous to making a choice at a crossroad.
 The dialectical method thus leads one to construct for himself and follow a chain of causal reasoning, and he is bound to discover for himself whether or not the logical consequences of his opinions are self-contradictory.

 IV.
-Some people argue that the Socratic method is negative and does not lead to knowledge, because Socrates only proves the ignorance of his interlocutors.
-I think it is both positive and negative, precisely because Socrates cannot prove the ignorance of others unless he can prove their presumed knowledge contradicts the true knowledge.
-So he must have true knowledge in the first place.
-The Socratic method won’t work if none of the interlocutors have any knowledge, or if they have exactly the same opinion.
+Socrates’ method is both negative and positive.
+Negative, because he proves the ignorance of his interlocutors; Positive, because he cannot prove the ignorance of others unless he can prove their opinion contradicts the true knowledge, which he must possess in the beginning, and arrive at in the end.
+His method won’t work if none of the interlocutors have any knowledge, or if they have exactly the same opinion.